November 14, 2025

 Those who consume more than the daily recommended amount of alcohol (more than two drinks per day for men and more than one for women) may also be at higher risk.
 This is especially the case for those with a history of chronic pancreatitis (inflammation of the pancreas).

-People with a family history of pancreatic cancer are also at higher risk, as some genetic mutations that increase the risk of various cancers such as pancreatic cancer, breast cancer, and ovarian cancer can be inherited, or passed down.
+People with a family history of pancreatic cancer are also at higher risk, as some genetic mutations that increase the risk of various cancers, such as pancreatic cancer, breast cancer, and ovarian cancer, can be inherited or passed down.
 Other risk factors include type 2 diabetes and obesity.

 What Are the First Warning Signs of Pancreatic Cancer?

 Many times, pancreatic cancer doesn’t cause symptoms in its early stages.
 While this makes it very difficult to diagnose, it also highlights the importance of early detection.
-Research has shown that people who are diagnosed with pancreatic cancer with no symptoms have a better prognosis than those who have symptoms.
+Research has shown that people who are diagnosed with pancreatic cancer with no symptoms have a better prognosis than those who have symptoms7

 What Are the Most Common Pancreatic Cancer Symptoms?

 • Abdominal pain: This can be a deep, dull pain that may start in the stomach area.
-The pain can also be sharp and move to the right shoulder if there’s a pancreatic tumor blocking the tube connecting to the gallbladder.
+The pain can also be sharp and move to the right shoulder if there’s a pancreatic tumour blocking the tube connecting to the gallbladder.

 • Jaundice: This is the yellowing of the skin and whites of the eyes.